nodesphere/nodesphere/README.md

 to inspect the results of coffeescript source file changes:

 ```
-bin/watch-coffee
+npm run watch
 ```

-Generated Javascript files are in subdirs of `./tmp/js/`.
+Generated Javascript files are in `./lib/`.
-Note that these are for learning purposes only and are not used by the application.